Alexander’s Steakhouse Restaurant Review, Cupertino

 Reviewer: Foodnut.com Alexander's Steakhouse 10330 N. Wolfe Road (at Perimeter Road) Cupertino, CA 95014 408-446-2222 |

-Alexander’s Steakhouse is a high end steak restaurant located near the Valco shopping mall in Cupertino, just off highway 280.
-Since 2005, Chef Jeffrey Stout, in partnership with restaurateur JC Chen have run the place.
+Alexander’s Steakhouse is a high end steak restaurant located in an outdoor mall, situated in Cupertino, just off highway 280.
+They moved in 2016 to this new outdoor mall.
+Parking is surprisingly difficult!
 It was recently featured on Check Please and feature 28-day aged prime steaks.
 They opened a San Francisco outpost in Bacar’s former digs, in mid September 2010.
 We hadn’t been there in many years, so it was time for a revisit.
-Our last visit was in August, 2011.

 Meat Counter